visualia/visualia_original/README.md

 <v-slider set="a" />
 ```

-To get the live value, use the `get()` function to print out the value.
+To display the live value, use the `get()` function:

 ```v
 <blockquote>a is {{ get("a") }}</blockquote>
 ```

-It is more useful to use `get()` function inside components, for example:
+You can use `get()` function anywhere in the document, including inside components:

 ```v
 <v-scene>